5 of the Best 55 Plus Communities in South Carolina

 Location: Summerville, South Carolina

 Ratings and reviews: Reviewers online are enthusiastic about this community.
-At 55places, many neighbors describe the community as “paradise,” and Google reviews, which average 4.8/5 stars, applaud great amenities and strong management.
+In 55places, many residents describe the community as a paradise.
+Meanwhile, Google reviews, which average 4.6 out of 5 stars, applaud great amenities and strong management.

 Sun City Hilton Head